 3. Myth: Only Certain Ethnicities Have Curly Hair

 Curly hair knows no ethnic boundaries and is found across different cultures and backgrounds.
 Genetics play a role, not ethnicity.
+Everyone can have curls, waves, or coils, regardless of heritage.

-4. Myth: Curly Hair is Always Frizzy
+4. Myth: Curly Hair is Unprofessional

 5. Myth: Curly Hair Doesn’t Need Brushing